LinkNacional/wc_cielo_payment_gateway/README.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Payment Gateway for Cielo API on WooCommerce.
+Payment Gateway for Cielo API for WooCommerce - PIX, Google Pay, Credit Card and Debit Cards.

 == Description ==

-The **Cielo API Payment Gateway for WooCommerce** is a payment plugin for WooCommerce that allows you to integrate your online store with Cielo, one of Brazil's leading payment solutions.
-With this plugin, you can offer your customers the ability to pay with **credit** and **debit cards**, with **3DS support**, ensuring secure and fast transactions.
+The **Cielo for WooCommerce** plugin is a robust payment gateway designed to seamlessly integrate your [WooCommerce](https://www.linknacional.com.br/wordpress/woocommerce/) store with [Cielo](https://www.linknacional.com.br/wordpress/woocommerce/cielo/), one of Brazil's leading payment processors.
+With this plugin, you can empower your customers to pay using popular methods like PIX, Google Pay, and securely process both **credit** and **debit cards**, all while leveraging **3DS support** for fast and protected transactions.

-The plugin is easy to configure and enables the use of the main cards accepted by Cielo, integrating natively with WooCommerce and streamlining the checkout experience in your store.
+Setting up the plugin is straightforward, allowing you to quickly enable the main card brands accepted by Cielo API.
+It integrates natively with WooCommerce, ensuring a smooth and efficient checkout experience for your customers.

-**Main Features:**
+**Key Features:**
-- Support for **credit and debit cards**;
+* Support for **credit and debit cards**;
+* Seamless PIX integration for automatic payment confirmation;
+* **3DS support** for enhanced transaction security;
-- Integration with **3DS** for secure transactions;
+* Integration with Google Pay Wallet;
-- Intuitive configuration directly in WooCommerce;
+* Intuitive configuration directly within the WooCommerce dashboard;
-- Compatible with the main card brands accepted by Cielo.
+* Compatible with all major card brands accepted by Cielo.

-**PRO Version**
+**Unlock More with the PRO Version**
-In addition to the free version's features, the **Cielo API Payment Gateway for WooCommerce PRO** offers a range of advanced features to expand your store’s payment options and transaction management:
+Beyond the capabilities of the free version, the [Cielo API PRO for WooCommerce](https://www.linknacional.com.br/wordpress/woocommerce/cielo/) offers an extensive array of advanced features to broaden your store’s payment options and refine your transaction management:

-- **Full and partial refunds** directly from the WooCommerce dashboard;
+* **Full and partial refunds** managed effortlessly from the WooCommerce dashboard;
-- Support for **international currency payments**;
+* Support for **international currency payments**, expanding your global reach;
-- **Recurring payments**, ideal for subscriptions and payment plans;
+* **Recurring payments**, perfect for subscriptions, memberships, and installment plans;
-- Integration with **Pix**, an instant payment solution;
+* Advanced **PIX integration** for instant payments with additional controls;
-- The ability to offer **installments up to 18x**;
+* The flexibility to offer **installments up to 18x**, providing more choice for customers;
-- Configuration of the **maximum number of installments** and **minimum installment amount**, providing greater flexibility in offering payment terms.
+* Precise configuration of the **maximum number of installments** and **minimum installment amount**, giving you greater control over payment terms;
+* Integration with Boleto Bancário, a popular offline payment method in Brazil;
+* And many more features and frequent updates to keep your store at the cutting edge.

-With the [PRO version](https://www.linknacional.com.br/wordpress/woocommerce/cielo/), you'll have access to a robust and complete solution to manage all types of transactions, providing a more convenient and personalized shopping experience for your customers.
+With the [CIELO PRO version](https://www.linknacional.com.br/wordpress/woocommerce/cielo/), you gain access to a comprehensive and powerful solution designed to manage all transaction types efficiently, delivering a more convenient and personalized shopping experience for your customers.

 [youtube https://www.youtube.com/watch?v=5mYIEC9V254]

+** Recommended Plugins **
+* [Link Invoice Payment for WooCommerce](https://wordpress.org/plugins/invoice-payment-for-woocommerce/) - Integrate custom payment methods and offer invoice-based payments in your WooCommerce store.
+* [Shipping Calculator for Brazil](https://wordpress.org/plugins/woo-better-shipping-calculator-for-brazil/) - Provide accurate freight calculation for Brazilian addresses directly in your WooCommerce checkout.

 **Dependencies**